 Center Field Research Grants

 The Center for Latin American Studies (LAS) sponsors a Field Research Grant Competition to support graduate student research in Latin America and the Caribbean.
-Research in the United States on a Latino Studies topic and research in Spain or Portugal on some aspect of Latin America are also supported.
+Research in the United States on a Latinx Studies topic and research in Spain or Portugal on some aspect of Latin America are also supported.
 Awards are typically between $1,000 and $2,000 each, depending on travel costs to the research site, the availability of funds, and whether the recipient has received research funding from other sources.
 Funding can be used for international travel, in-country travel, lodging, meals, and other research-related expenses.

 The Center's Field Research Competition is made possible by the Tinker Foundation, the Boonstra Family Research Fellowship, the William Carter Fellowship, the Carol French Doughty Memorial Fund, the Nolan Graduate Fellowship, the Hugh L. Popenoe Mesoamerican Research Fund, the Charles Wagley Research Fellowship, and the A. Curtis Wilgus Fellowship.